airo4858/The-High_Road/README.txt

 your hiker to a stop.
 For a keyboard setup, moving forward is controlled by the up arrow, and camera movements are controlled by A and D. Punching mechanics not yet set up.

+The current Arduino code is set up so that there are 3 potentiometers set up on the Analog options A0, A1, and A2, with camera movement being connected to A2, and the arms will be connected to A0 and A1.
+The Arduino code is available to download in the game files.